albumidentify/albumidentify/README.markdown

 There are a lot of advanced options for renaming albums, and you can view a list of them with with "renamealbum --help".

+### Config File ###

+A detailed example config file is included with albumidentify in the root directory.
+Simple copy albumidentifyrc.dist to your home directory and rename it ".albumidentifyrc".
+Then edit it to your hearts content.

 ### Submitting PUIDs ###

-To submit PUIDs back to MusicBrainz and help other people rename their music more quickly, create a file ~/.albumidentifyrc with contents:
+To submit PUIDs back to MusicBrainz and help other people rename their music more quickly, create a config file (see above) with contents:

     [albumidentify]
     push_shortcut_puids=True